Thin space

 In LaTeX and Plain TeX, \thinspace produces a narrow, non-breaking space.
 Inside and outside of math formulae in LaTeX, \, also produces a narrow, non-breaking space.

-In some versions of Microsoft Word, the symbol dialog (often available via Insert > Symbol or Insert > Special Characters), has both the thin space and the narrow no-break space available for point-and-click insertion.
-In Word's Symbol dialog, under font = "(normal text)", they are found in subset = "General Punctuation", Unicode character 2009 and nearby.
-Other word processing programs have ways of producing a thin space.
+In all versions of LibreOffice and in some of Microsoft Word, the special characters and symbols dialog (often available via Insert > Symbol or Insert > Special Characters), has both the thin space and the narrow no-break space available for point-and-click insertion.
+In LibreOffice's Symbol dialog, there is an easy-to-find box field to narrow the searching; in Word's Symbol dialog, under font = "(normal text)", the characters are found in subset = "General Punctuation", Unicode character 2009 and nearby.
+Other word processing programs and in many Linux configurations, have ways of producing a thin space using keyboard shortcuts.